Greece › Santorini › Museums › Ancient Akrotiri

 Archaeological Site of Akrotiri

-The very well preserved ruins of Akrotiri are the most popular cultural attraction for visitors to Santorini.
+The well-preserved ruins of Akrotiri are the most popular cultural attraction for visitors to Santorini.
 The ancient city was a colony of the Minoan civilization on the Greek island of Thera, modern day Santorini.
 Often referred to as the Pompeii of the Aegean, the settlement was buried in ash during a volcano triggered by an earthquake in the 17th century BC, which also set off a tsunami that eventually destroyed the Minoan civilization of neighboring Crete.
 Many historians believe Akrotiri to be the inspiration behind Plato’s Atlantis legend.

 For over 3,700 years, the ancient city of Akrotiri lay buried under volcanic ash and layers of pumice, preserving parts of the city’s infrastructure, homes and their furnishings, and the remains of many objects, art pieces, and frescos.
 It wasn’t until 1967 that the ancient city was discovered in an archaeological excavation just south of the modern day village with the same name, on the southwest side of the island.